asligh/Equity-Trade-Analysis-Application/README.md

 1. This solution does not scale and is only for relatively small datasets.
 As records grow into the millions, a different approach would be needed.
 2. Conditional formatting is not applied in the formal sense in order to optimize performance.
 Cell shading is done as a workaround.

-## Limitations

-Data is static, no dependencies other than existence of trade records

 ## 2014 Analysis

 ![WallStreet](Images/2014.png)